toxicantidote/TheFatController/README.md

 Videos: [Factorio Mod Spotlight - The Fat Controller 0.0.11](https://youtu.be/zyecAmcbxtM)

 #Changelog
+2.0.7

+ - fixed error when updating the mod
+ - updated russian translation

 2.0.6

  - fixed performance when filtering by Alarm with a lot of trains